nitundatta8/tap-room/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Specification
+   * As user cab add a new keg to a keg list.
+   * A user can see a list/menu of all available kegs including name, brand, price and      alcoholContent .
+   * A user can click on a keg to see its detail page.
+   * As can see how many pints are left in a keg.
+   * A user able to click a button next to a keg to sell a pint of it.
+This should decrease the number of pints left by 1.
+Pints should not be able to go below 0.

+## Technologies Used
+* Git
+* React
+* Javascript
+* npm
+* Webpack
+* JSX
+* Html
+* CSS

 ## Learn More